Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 - Look at the [Robot Programming Reference](../reference) page for other things you can do with the robot.
 Maybe you could respond to buttons on the joystick&mdash;activate a *slow mode* or shake the robot.
 - Other ideas?

-This code used a few wpilib classes and functions, like IterativeRobot, Joystick and CANTalon.
+This code used a few wpilib classes and functions, like IterativeRobot, Joystick and WPI_TalonSRX.
 A full reference for all these classes is at [robotpy.readthedocs.io/projects/wpilib/en/latest/api.html](http://robotpy.readthedocs.io/projects/wpilib/en/latest/api.html).